Lecture theatre with students during a lecture

 Image: Jan-Peter Kasper (University of Jena)

-Please recommend the following points when attending the modules offered by our chair:
+We recommend the following points when taking courses offered by our chair:

-• The arrangement of regular meetings during the semester with Prof Dr Jansen or the staff of our chair, to discuss lecture content, unanswered questions and ambiguities.
-These meetings are possible in presence and in digital form.
+• Arranging regular meetings during the semester with Prof Dr Jansen or the chair's staff to discuss questions regarding course content.
+These meetings are possible in person or online.
 You are welcome to contact us by e-mail to make an appointment.
-Pre-registration is only required in the case of a digital consultation.
+Pre-registration is only required in the case of an online meeting.

-• Use of the Moodle question forum for the respective courses.
+• Using the forum in Moodle for asking questions in the respective courses.
 Many of your fellow students have the same or very similar questions to yours.
-We therefore recommend that you use the question forum in the Moodle room of the relevant course to communicate your questions.
+We therefore recommend that you use the question forum in the Moodle room of the relevant course when asking questions.

-We recommend that you take the following points into account when organising your area of specialisation:
+We recommend that you take the following points into account when arranging your area of specialisation:

 • Arranging appointments for meetings with those responsible for the areas of specialisation in which the Chair is involved.
 For example, if you are interested in the FAcT area of specialisation, you are welcome to make an appointment with a member of our chair team to discuss organisation of your area of specialisation.
 For example, if you have questions about our courses and/or their integration into the FAcT area of specialisation within the Bachelor's or Master's degree programme, you are welcome to make an appointment.
-The easiest way to do this is to write an email to our chair's Administrative Assistant (sekretariat.steuern@uni-jena.de).
+You can write an email to our chair's Administrative Assistant (sekretariat.steuern@uni-jena.de).

-• We also recommend that students who have already decided on an area of specialisation make regular appointments to discuss questions about our courses within their chosen area of specialisation.
-You can also use this opportunity to coordinate your study organisation, time planning and communicate problems (e.g. overlaps).
+• Even if you decided on an area of specialisation, we recommend that you still make regular appointments to discuss questions about the courses.
+You can also use this opportunity to coordinate your study organisation, time planning and communicate problems (e.g. overlaps with other courses you take).

 • Early planning of your study programme:

-• In relation to specialisation modules: Which specialisation modules do you need to register for, for your chosen area of specialization?
-In which semester are these specialisation modules offered?
+• As regards specialisation modules: Which specialisation modules are required by your chosen area of specialization?
+In which semester are these specialisation modules held?
 In which semester would you like to enrol for the specialisation modules?

-• With regard to seminars: Which seminars you have to register for, for your chosen area of study?
-In which semester are these specialisation modules offered?
-In which semester would you like to register for the specialisation modules?
+• As regards seminars: Which seminars are required by your chosen area of study?
+In which semester are these seminars held?
+In which semester would you like to register for the seminar?

-• With regard to the final dissertation: At which chair would you like to write your final year dissertation?
-Which registration modalities must be observed?
-Can there be any overlaps (for example the seminar you have chosen and the final year dissertation fall in the same semester)?
+• As regards the final thesis: At which chair would you like to write your final thesis?
+What is the process of registration for the thesis like?
+Can there be any overlaps (for example the seminar you have chosen and the final thesis take place in the same semester)?

 Focus of the chair

-In terms of research and teaching, our chair is located at the interface of corporate taxation, accounting and finance.
-The courses of our chair are an integral part of the Finance, Accounting and Taxation (FAcT) focus of the Master's and Bachelor's degree programmes.
-It is also included in the Corporate Governance, Management and Corporate Control (CGMC) Master's focus.
+In terms of research and teaching, our chair is located at the intersection of corporate taxation, accounting and finance.
+The courses of our chair are an integral part of the Finance, Accounting and Taxation (FAcT) area of specialisation of the Master's and Bachelor's degree programmes.
+The courses are also an embedded in the Corporate Governance, Management and Corporate Control (CGMC) Master's area of specialisation.

 • Finance, Accounting and Taxation (FAcT)

-Taxation imparts knowledge about the institutional requirements for taxation and the determination of corporate profits.
+The Taxation area of specialisation imparts knowledge about the institutional requirements for taxation and the determination of corporate profits.
 Taxation is integrated into corporate policy according to an "all-parties" approach; in this way, interdependencies between taxation and corporate decisions can be explained and also used for corporate policy.
-For example, the tax burden of individual financing methods can be determined if the taxation at company level is supplemented by that of the investors.
-There are also interactions between the accounting treatment of individual contractual arrangements such as leasing or employee share options, the tax planning and their effects.
+For example, the tax burden of individual financing methods can be determined if the taxation of both the company and its investors are considered.
+There are also interactions between the accounting treatment of individual contractual arrangements such as leasing or employee share options, the tax burdens and their effects.

 • Finance, Accounting and Taxation (FAcT)

-Taxation imparts knowledge about the institutional requirements for taxation and the determination of corporate profits.
+The Taxation area of specialisation imparts knowledge about the institutional requirements for taxation and the determination of corporate profits.
 Taxation is integrated into corporate policy according to an "all-parties" approach; in this way, interdependencies between taxation and corporate decisions can be explained and also used for corporate policy.
-For example, the tax burden of individual financing methods can be determined if the taxation at company level is supplemented by that of the investors.
-There are also interactions between the accounting treatment of individual contractual arrangements such as leasing or employee share options, the tax planning and their effects.
+For example, the tax burden of individual financing methods can be determined if the taxation of both the company and its investors are considered.
+There are also interactions between the accounting treatment of individual contractual arrangements such as leasing or employee share options, the tax burdens and their effects.

 • Corporate Governance, Management & Corporate Control (CGMC)

-Taxes/auditing within the focus area categorises the relationship between taxation, corporate policy and auditing in the system of corporate governance.
+The taxation/auditing area within the CGMC area of specialisation places the relationship between taxation, corporate policy and auditing in the system of corporate governance.
 For example, the possibility of achieving tax savings can influence the investment policy of a company's management.
-However, whether individual corporate policy actions lead to tax savings at all cannot be answered without further analysis.
-In addition, it remains unclear in what interest tax-related structures are implemented: Are such measures compatible with the objectives of a company's owner?
+However, whether individual corporate policies lead to tax savings at all cannot be answered without further analysis.
+In addition, it remains unclear in what interest tax-related structures are implemented: Are such policies compatible with the goals of shareholders?